 Amy cites THE COMMISSION’s goals and values which are aligned with her personal beliefs towards fathers.
 “I believe fathers or father figures are of great import and impact on the development of children.
 Children benefit from the interaction, attention, and care provided not only by mothers, but by fathers, as well.”
 As a Commissioner, I look forward to continuing my personal and professional advocacy towards the inclusion of fathers’ and their contributions to the well-being of children and families.

-George D. Mosee, Jr., Esquire, Commission In-House Counsel and Chair of the Governance Comittee
+George D. Mosee, Jr., Esquire, Commission In-House Counsel and Chair of the Governance Committee

 After 28 years as a prosecutor, George D. Mosee, Jr., Esquire retired from the Philadelphia District Attorney’s Office on December 9, 2016.
-He had most recently served as the office’s First Assistant District Attorney.
+Among other positions he held included Deputy DA for Narcotics for seven years and Deputy DA for Juveniles for 13 years.
+He last served as Philadelphia’s First Assistant District Attorney.
+On January 2, 2017 he was appointed Executive Director of the Philadelphia Anti-Drug/Anti-Violence Network (PAAN).

 Mosee is a 1973 Central High School graduate.
 He received a B.A.
 Degree in 1977 and a Master’s Degree in 1981 from Lincoln University in Pennsylvania and a J.D. in 1986 from Temple University School of Law.